yujuhong/kubernetes/README-GCE-Windows-kube-up.md

       tr -s ' ' '.' |             # coalesce spaces into .
       sed -e 's/[]\[()]/\\&/g' |  # escape brackets and parentheses
       sed -e 's/.$//g')           # remove final | added by tr
     ```

-*   Verify that no system pods are attempting to run on Windows nodes, and that
-    no pods are still pending:

-    ```
-    # Should have no output:
-    kubectl get pods --all-namespaces -o wide | egrep "Pending|windows"
-    ```

 *   Taint the Linux nodes so that test pods will not land on them: